papersubmissionarch-lgtm/QAF-Representation/README.md

 Only elements visible within this view should contribute to the evaluation.

+The facade to be evaluated must be aligned with the XZ plane

 ### Component Classification

 The shared type parameter `TypeOfComponent` is used as a consistent classification key across native and extended Revit modelling approaches.